 Advance your French language through classes and cultural immersion.
 Find inspiration while visiting the world’s most celebrated art museums in Paris and go on a quest to capture the city’s charm under the guidance of a French photographer.

-Embark on a creative journey through French language, culture, and art in Paris and other charming quintessential French cities in the north, as well as Nantes, a creative and amazing city that cultivates astonishment.
+Embark on a creative journey through French language, culture, and art as you experience Paris and Brittany in the north, as well as Nantes, a creative and amazing city that cultivates astonishment.
 In Paris, take in the art at galleries and world-renowned museums such as the Louvre and Musée d’Orsay.
-Develop your art appreciation and photography skills through workshops and projects with formal direction from professional photographers or local artists.
-Learn about photo composition and explore The City of Light through the lens and practice your darkroom skills by developing photos and creating your very own photogram.
+Develop your photography skills and art appreciation through workshops and projects with formal direction from professional photographers or local artists.
+Learn about photo composition and explore The City of Light through the lens and practice your darkroom skills by developing and sizing photos and creating your own photogram.

-During your homestay in Brittany, France’s northernmost region, you will have continuous opportunities to enhance your language skills and knowledge of French culture.
-Take French classes with a local teacher while immersing yourself in la vie quotidienne, or daily life, of a French family.
+During your homestay in Brittany, you will have continual opportunities to enhance your French language skills and knowledge of French culture.
+Take classes with a local teacher while immersing yourself in la vie quotidienne, or daily life, of a French family.
 Delight in the regional food and try your hand at making some favorites through a cooking and crêpe making lesson.
 Take day trips to nearby places of interest, such as breathtaking Mont Saint Michel.
 After your homestay, get the opportunity to explore a new area including a visit to Nantes, a city which keeps reinventing itself, renowned for its vitality, culture and also named European Green Capital in 2013.

 Orientation in Paris